top of page

 EDUCATION AND PROFESSIONAL DESIGNATIONS

-I hold a Bachelor of Arts degree in psychology from Vancouver Island University and a Master of Arts degree in counselling psychology from Yorkville University.
-I am a registered clinical counsellor with the British Columbia Association of Clinical Counsellors (RCC) and a certified clinical counsellor with the Canadian Counselling Psychological Association (CCC).
-I am also a registered counsellor with the First Nations Health Authority (FNHA), the Crime Victim Assistance Program(CVAP), and a service provider for the Autism Funding Unit.
+I hold a Bachelor of Arts degree in psychology and a Master of Arts degree in counselling psychology.
+I am a registered clinical counsellor with the British Columbia Association of Clinical Counsellors (RCC) and a certified clinical counsellor with the Canadian Counselling and Psychotherapy Association (CCC).
+I am also a registered counsellor with the First Nations Health Authority (FNHA), the Crime Victim Assistance Program (CVAP), and a service provider for the Autism Funding Unit.
 I can direct bill to FNHA, CVAP, and the Autism Funding Unit.

 ADDITIONAL CERTIFICATION, AND SPECIALIZED TRAINING